 A final issue in transplanting Africans/African Americans is their increased risk of hypertrophic scarring and keloids.
 Although the incidence of keloid formation is rare in the back of the scalp, the formation of hypertrophic scarring is quite common.
 This usually presents as a thin ridge along the suture line beginning several weeks after the surgery.
 It is readily amenable to intralesional corticosteroids, but it can lead to local hair loss along the line of the incision and, if not totally resolved, can make wearing a short hairstyle difficult.

-A superficial, low-tension closure using only cutaneous sutures that are removed early may decrease, but not eliminate the risk of this problem.
+A superficial, low-tension closure in a strip surgery uses only cutaneous sutures or staples that are removed early may decrease, but not eliminate the risk of this problem.

 It is important to identify the common skin condition in Africans/African Americans called “Acne Keloidalis” which presents as small bumps on the back of the scalp.
 Although it is neither a “keloid” nor “acne,” the condition can cause local hair loss and may present a problem for the hair transplant surgeon if unrecognized.